 This means that the maxim of computer programming, "Garbage in; garbage out," applies to all of logic as well.
 And this also means, as Robert Heinlein said, that if you give a philosopher enough paper, he can prove anything.
 Or, as Ayn Rand liked to say, "What are your premises?"

 This did not trouble Leibniz, for whom a mathematicized logical system didn't exist, and who was entirely confident and complacent with the Rationalist certainty that the premises of his thought were all self-evident truths.
 This was still the heritage of Aristotle.
-The collapse of Rationalism in the critiques of Hume and Kant left the Positivists in a difficult position.
-They could not appeal to self-evident truths except in logic; and their supine reverence for science did not entirely blind them to the Problem of Induction, which had been weaponized by Hume.
+But the collapse of Rationalism in the critiques of Hume and Kant left the Positivists in a difficult position.
+They could not appeal to self-evident truths except as principles of logic itself; and their supine reverence for science did not entirely blind them to the Problem of Induction, which had been weaponized by Hume.
 So what were they to do about their premises, their First Principles?
 Evasion seems to have been the answer.
 This was done either through confusion or dishonesty, which could be combined in a mash-up of self-deception and arrogance.

 "Evasion," of course, meant that unjustified, unchallenged, and unexamined premises were smuggled into the arguments.
 With the Positivists, these were usually about logic, meaning, and language, so that a favorite dismissal by the Positivists of propositions, for instance, in ethics or metaphysics, was that they involved a "misuse of language."
 The basis or provenance of their authoritative and normative knowledge of language was glossed over.
 And since they had little real understanding of natural languages, their assertions about language were usually ill-informed and often absurd.
 When I tried taking a class in the Philosophy of Language at UCLA in 1968, and the professor said that the "language" he would address that quarter would be mathematics, I realized that I would derive nothing of value from the class.
 I wanted to ask the professor how you would ask "Where is the bathroom?" in the "language" of mathematics.
 Obviously, academic philosophers don't need to ask about bathrooms.